 Experience with the design, development, maintenance and application of related operational and ground segment tools and methods (such as Mission Control Systems, Operational simulators, etc.)

 Experience with both Platform and Payload Operations as well as with development and maintenance of ground segments

 Planning & Organisation

-University degree (Master's level) or equivalent qualification in engineering or physics.
+Applicants should have a Masters' degree or equivalent qualification in engineering or physics.